 Finally, clear plastic bags were used to line the compostables collection containers and waste containers in restrooms.
 Black bags were used for trash, and recycling was kept loose in collection receptacles.

-The janitors at these county and properties were instructed to tie off the plastic compostables bags and load them into same the collection receptacles as the dry recyclables and trash.
-When collected in this way, the wet materials did
+The janitors at county properties were instructed to tie off the plastic compostables bags and load them into same the collection receptacles as the dry recyclables and trash.